 H. “Herukhuti” Sharif Williams, PhD., M.Ed., known as Dr. Herukhuti, is a cultural studies scholar, sex researcher-educator, systems theorist, cultural worker (i.e., filmmaker, playwright, poet, and performance artist), interdisciplinary sociocultural scientist, and hem netcher tepi (priest-conjurer-healer in the Kemetic/Ancient Egyptian tradition) whose work operates at the intersection of race, culture, sexuality and spirituality.
-He is of Akan and Lissongo genetic ancestry.
-He draws upon the arts, social sciences, performance studies, and cultural studies in his research—using a variety of methods including narrative/storytelling, autoethnography, close readings of media, literary criticism, Theatre of the Oppressed, oral history interviewing and critical theory.
+They are of Akan and Lissongo genetic ancestry.
+A bodeme (community healer and peacemaker in the Dagara tradition), Dr. Herukhuti uses a mix of pronouns.
+She draws upon the arts, social sciences, performance studies, and cultural studies in his research—using a variety of methods including narrative/storytelling, autoethnography, close readings of media, literary criticism, Theatre of the Oppressed, oral history interviewing and critical theory.

 A practitioner of tai chi chuan, chi kung, hatha yoga, and pranayama since the age of 14, Dr. Herukhuti has taught wellness and embodied health practices for decades.
-He is a past recipient of a National Institute of Mental Health-funded graduate research assistantship, which allowed him to receive training in sex research, HIV prevention research, and socio-clinical research methodology at the HIV Center for Clinical Behavioral Studies at Columbia University and the New York State Psychiatric Institute.
+They are a past recipient of a National Institute of Mental Health-funded graduate research assistantship, which allowed them to receive training in sex research, HIV prevention research, and socio-clinical research methodology at the HIV Center for Clinical Behavioral Studies at Columbia University and the New York State Psychiatric Institute.

 A poet, playwright, performance artist and stage director; two of his plays have been performed at the New York International Fringe Theatre Festival.
 He studied with renowned Brazilian theater director Augusto Boal, The Theatre of the Oppressed Laboratory and the Creative Arts Team in Theatre of the Oppressed.
 He has performed at the Bowery Poetry Cafe and, world famous spoken word incubator, Brooklyn Moon Cafe.
 In 2014, he participated in an historic gathering of scholars and artists for a summer institute focused on the advancement of Black aesthetics and African-centered creative expressions and funded by the National Endowment for the Humanities.
 He is the writer of several stage plays including “My Brother’s a Keeper.”